-Mind and body activities such as psychological therapies (e.g. cognitive behavioural therapy), mindfulness practices, and pain coaching
+- Mind and body activities such as psychological therapies (e.g. cognitive behavioral therapy), mindfulness practices, and pain coaching

 Some people may still experience pain and limited knee function, even after treatment with nonsurgical options.
 Surgery to replace the whole knee (called a total joint replacement) can help relieve pain and improve function, but it is a major surgery and requires months of rehabilitation.

 Speak with your doctor if you have any questions about managing your knee osteoarthritis.

 Some risk factors for knee osteoarthritis, such as your age, sex, and genetics, are unavoidable.
 However, there are a number of lifestyle factors that you can target to help improve your knee health, including maintaining a healthy weight and getting regular exercise.